Pilot: Tractor beam? What's that?

 - In Galaxy of Fear there's a book with scenes on an asteroid too small to have much gravity.
 There's Artificial Gravity on a base, but otherwise characters use special boots with tractor beams in them to move about.
 They can also be used to climb vertical surfaces in gravity, but with difficulty - they're very heavy.

 - Lois McMaster Bujold's Vorkosigan Saga features tractor beams at military scale, including on starships, but also in civilian use at smaller scale - 'hand tractors' are used for cargo manipulation, and 'medical hand tractors' are used for delicate surgical work - ideal for battlefield medicine as they're fundamentally sterile, never physically touching the patient.

-- Farscape: The Flax, a tractor net designed to capture ships for destruction and salvage by pirates.
+- The Flax, a tractor net designed to capture ships for destruction and salvage by pirates.

-- Also, Moya has a "docking web," which is usually used to help damaged ships aboard.
+- Moya has a "docking web", which is usually used to help damaged ships aboard.
 Much to Pilot's confusion, Crichton ends up calling it a tractor beam in an early episode.

 - Used as a large scale, multipurpose tool in the Star Trek series.
 Except on Enterprise, where grappling-cables are used instead.
 Tractor beams have been invented, but the Vulcans didn't feel like sharing.

 - Attractor and pressor beams exist as superscience devices in GURPS: Ultra-Tech and Spaceships.
 They're mainly construction tools but powerful ones can be used in combat.